I have a 401K through my job, do I need an IRA as well?

-If you are young and qualify to contribute to a Roth IRA, you might consider doing so after you contribute the maximum amount to get any matching in your 401(k).
+If you are young and qualify to contribute to a Roth IRA, you might consider doing so after you contribute the maximum amount to get any employer-matching in your 401(k).

 Even if you are older, it might make sense to do the Roth.
 Having both pre-tax and post-tax money in retirement accounts gives you better flexibility with income in retirement.
 With the Roth IRA, you can take money out without increasing your tax bracket.

 A financial adviser can help you decide what is going to work best in your personal situation.

 Consider ROTH IRA, or another tax free vehicle Whole life or Variable Universal Life.